actualbudget/docs/blog/2025-05-30-spending-community-funds.md

 - Triage and categorize GitHub issues
 - Preparing releases

-We believe it’s time to recognize the financial value of labour — but before we move forward, we want to hear your feedback.
+We believe it’s time to recognize the financial value of labor — but before we move forward, we want to hear your feedback.

 <!--truncate-->